Forrests-Remastered-Projects/Sprint-Challenge-State-Management-Smurfs/Answers.md

 1. What problem does the context API help solve?

-Its pretty much a component structure that lets us to send data to all levels of our app.
+Its pretty much a component structure that lets us send data to all levels of our app.
 It solves the problem of prop drilling.

 1. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?